PierBusDev/GolangPierbook/readme.md

 - If the method needs to modify the receiver or handle `nil` instances --> POINTER receiver
 - Else --> VALUE receiver

-But generally, if a type as even a single method which use a *pointer* receiver, every single method will use a pointer receiver as common practice.
+But generally, if a type has even a single method which use a *pointer* receiver, every other method will use a pointer receiver as common practice.

 ```go